 Other Community Choice Energy Programs

 Silicon Valley Clean Energy is working closely with a handful of other Community Choice Energy agencies now operating in California.
-MCE Clean Energy (MCE), now serving Marin, Napa and parts of Contra Costa counties, has been successfully operating since 2010.
+MCE Clean Energy (MCE) has been successfully operating since 2010, serving Marin, Napa, Benicia and parts of Contra Costa County.
 Sonoma Clean Power (SCP) began service in 2014 and Lancaster Choice Energy in 2015.
 Both CleanPowerSF and Peninsula Clean Energy began service in 2016, followed by Apple Valley Choice Energy and Redwood Coast Energy Authority in 2017.